Coined Cuisine

 Ingredients

-• Frozen Mukimame - You can find this in the freezer aisle of most grocery stores, near the vegetables or the Asian cuisine!
-If they don't have mukimame, edamame is just fine.
+• Frozen Mukimame- You can find this in the freezer aisle of most grocery stores, near the vegetables or the Asian cuisine!
+If they don't have mukimame, edamame in the shell is just fine.

 • Chili Crisp - Grab your favorite chili crisp brand to level up our mukimame in spice and flavor.

-• Fresh Limes - A squeeze of lime juice really ramps up the natural flavors of our legumes.
+• Fresh Lime - A squeeze of lime juice really ramps up the natural flavors of our legumes.

-• Ginger and Garlic - This recipe uses a hint of garlic and ginger paste, keeping in theme with the Japanese flavors.
+• Ginger and Garlic - This recipe uses a hint of ginger paste and lots of freshly chopped garlic, keeping in theme with the Japanese flavors.

 How to Sauté Frozen Shelled Edamame

-1. Since we're using frozen mukimame, start out by pouring the bag into a colander and running lukewarm water over them until they are thawed out.
+Step 1: Since we're using frozen mukimame, start out by pouring the bag into a colander and running lukewarm water over them until they are thawed.

-3. Throw in the thawed mukimame, garlic paste, ginger paste, and chili crisp.
+Throw in the thawed mukimame, minced garlic, ginger paste, soy sauce, maple syrup, and chili crisp.

-5. After about five minutes, remove from heat and stir in the lime juice, soy sauce, and sprinkle on salt to taste.
+After about five minutes, remove from heat and stir in the lime juice.
+Sprinkle on salt to taste.

 Roasted Balsamic Brussels Sprouts